mx101/NotGalaga/DEVELOPMENT.md

 - 12:55am - Adjusted some variable names to be consistent in style

 - 1:15am - Streamlined ShootBullet() function to create a bullet for either a player or enemy bullet

+- 1:30am - Enemies can now shoot, their bullets are currently invisible... whoops

+- 1:35am - Enemy bullets are no longer invisible